 Existing law requires a licensed health facility that provides specified prenatal screening ultrasound to require that the ultrasound be performed by a sonographer that is nationally certified, as specified.

-This bill would require a licensed health facility that offers a sensitive examination to provide notice to patients that a medical chaperone will be provided to observe the sensitive examination.
-The bill would require the notice to include a hard copy and electronic transmission provided to the patient or their legal guardian, as specified.
-The bill would provide that a patient reserves the right to decline the inclusion of a medical chaperone during the sensitive examination.
-The bill would require a health facility to provide clinical and nonclinical hospital staff with medical chaperone training, as specified, and prepare a medical chaperone competency report outlining chaperone assignment and procedure.
-The bill would define various terms for purposes of these provisions, including that sensitive examination means specified examinations, treatments, or procedures that require the use of an ultrasound performed by a sonographer.
+This bill would, except as specified, require a provider, as defined, that offers a sensitive examination to provide notice to patients that a medical chaperone will be made available, upon their request, to observe the sensitive examination.
+The bill would require the notice to include either a hard copy or an electronic transmission provided to the patient or their legal guardian, as specified.
+The bill would provide that a patient reserves the right to decline the inclusion of a medical chaperone during the sensitive examination and that the provider has the right to decline performing a sensitive examination in the absence of a medical chaperone if the provider determines that a medical chaperone must be present.
+The bill would require a provider to educate sonographers and clinical and nonclinical staff who may serve as a medical chaperone regarding specified topics, including, among others, appropriate observational and intervention techniques.
+The bill would require, if a patient requests a medical chaperone, a provider to document a medical chaperone's presence in the patient's health record.
+The bill would define various terms for purposes of these provisions, including that sensitive examination means an ultrasound examination performed by a sonographer of certain areas of the body, including the pelvis.
+The bill would make these provisions operative on January 1, 2027.

-By creating new requirements for health facilities, the violation of which would be a crime, this bill would impose a state-mandated local program.
+By creating new requirements for providers, the violation of which would be a crime, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.